 The OSMO Patch is simply stuck over the affected area at night prior to going to sleep.
 It is here where it then goes to work reducing inflammation and stimulating blood flow in the ball of the foot continually throughout the night.
 When you wake-up in the morning simply remove and discard the used patch.
 This is then repeated as required.

 It is truly that simple! >> See what people are saying after trying the OSMO Patch

-The OSMO Patch used together with proper rest now provides an effective 100% natural alternative to relieving inflammation and swelling associated with ball of the foot pain due to metatarsalgia.
+The OSMO Patch used together with proper rest now provides a natural alternative to relieving inflammation and swelling associated with ball of the foot pain due to metatarsalgia.
 What’s more the OSMO Patch is:

 - Drugs & Steroid Free,

 - Non-Invasive & Pain free… and,

 - Backed by our No Questions Asked Money Back Guarantee